dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 * 2016 - Implemented debugger for Ravi and Lua 5.3 for `Visual Studio Code <https://github.com/dibyendumajumdar/ravi/tree/master/vscode-debugger>`_
 * 2017 - Main priorities are:

-  - Add compatibility to Lua 5.1 and 5.2 as far as possible
+  - I would like Ravi to be backward compatible with Lua 5.1 and 5.2 as far as possible
   - Lua function inlining
   - Improve performance of Ravi
+  - Additional type annotations

 License
 =======